 Be sure to also identify dependencies on other teams and external subject matter experts (SMEs).
 You’ll need to secure these resources’ capacity and availability well-before you begin testing to ensure they are available and can meet the specified timelines.

-Typically, a Kronos workforce management system implementation requires guidance and support from human resources, payroll, finance, benefits, and IT.
+Typically, a UKG workforce management system implementation requires guidance and support from human resources, payroll, finance, benefits, and IT.